Speedml/speedml/README.rst

 Machine Learning Speed Start
 -------------------------------

+  We are NOT live yet.
+Speedml Flow 0.8.0, our first public release is under rapid development and will be out soon.

 Speedml is a simple and powerful API to speed start your Machine Learning projects.
 It integrates best ML libraries and popular strategies used by top data scientists in an easy to use Python package.

 Get started by installing the Python package::